A Deeper Look at the Birth of the Messiah - Part 2

 Nicodemus…brought a mixture of myrrh and aloes, about seventy-five pounds.
 Taking Jesus’ body, the two of them wrapped it, with the spices, in strips of linen.
 This was in accordance with Jewish burial customs.
 John 19:39-40

-Myrrh, a gummy resin, is harvested very similarly to the way frankincense is harvested.
-Both of them come from scraggly trees by slashing the bark, which is called striping, and allowing the exuded resin to bleed out and harden.
+Myrrh is harvested from a scraggly tree by slashing the bark in a process called striping.
+This allows the gummy resin to bleed out and harden.
 The tree is wounded repeatedly causing it to bleed this gum.

 But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed.
 Isaiah 53:5